FREQUENTLY ASKED QUESTIONS

 What about internet access?

 This answer is split-dedicated to those certain Former Fellows ca. 2000 - 2010 who described their time at the Barn as "One of the richest experiences thinkable!
-(But I almost died from lack of web-exposure, please please please do something about this horrible blight on an otherwise stellar environment!)" and those few ca. 2010-2013 who described their time at the Barn as "One of the richest experiences thinkable!
+(But I almost died from lack of web-exposure, please please please do something about this horrible blight on an otherwise stellar environment!)" and those few ca. 2010-2014 who described their time at the Barn as "One of the richest experiences thinkable!
 (But I almost died from having such easy internet access, please please please do something about this horrible blight on an otherwise stellar environment!)".
-It goes to show: you really can't please all artists all the time!

 If you want to call it that.
 There is one computer on hand that sits between a fax machine (that can't receive faxes) and a desk lamp (that may have a dead bulb).
-It serves as a super rudimentary internet access terminal (mostly for the entertainment of watching Explorer crash the system while chugging through a simple search term).
+It serves as a super rudimentary internet access terminal (mostly for the entertainment of watching Explorer crash the system while chugging through a simple search term, such as: "Montauk").
 For more frequent and long-term use, we ask that you bring your own and tap into our free and passwordless Wi-Fi.

 What about a TV?